dp12/emacs.d/README.md

 <kbd>m Q</kbd>     | In a dired buffer, mark all the files you want to replace text in with `m`.
 Then, press `Q` to do a dired-do-query-replace-regexp over all the files at once!
 You can use `C-x s !` to save all files afterwards.
 <kbd>M-x find-name-dired</kbd> | Allows you to specify a command and then a wildcard matching pattern (e.g. *.cpp) to grab a dired buffer with only those matching files.
 You can mark the files you want in dired and then run the query-replace method above.
 It's recursive and can be a huge timesaver.
 Ever had to replace hundreds of words in lots of different files from different directories?
 This dired command makes it a breeze.
 <kbd>W</kbd>       | wdired-change-to-wdired-mode.
 In a dired buffer, issue this command to make your dired buffer writable.
 You can then use all of emacs' text editing abilities to rename files.
 One of my favorite things to do is to change to wdired and then run a query-replace to rename a bunch of files.
 <kbd>C-x g</kbd>   | magit-status.
-Opens magit, an interface for running git commands.
+Opens magit, an powerful interface for running git commands.
 A good tutorial is located [here](http://vickychijwani.me/magit-part-i/) and a complete cheatsheet can be found [here](http://daemianmack.com/magit-cheatsheet.html).
 It's a lot easier to use magit to delete/ignore/stage files rather than having to type out the entire filename and path manually.
 You can even do interactive rebase with `E`.

 ### Vanilla Emacs
 In progress...